-Suzanne Lange, Principal Landscape Architect at Panuku, says: “I believe this project has been successful because we worked alongside the people of the Wiri and Manukau neighbourhoods.
-This meant we were able to understand the place and people, which we were able to fold into the design brief.
-These stories helped to create a sense of belonging, connectedness and a feeling of being at home in the space.”
+As Suzanne Lange, the Principal Landscape Architect, states, “the success of this project has been working closely with the knowledge and people of the Wiri and Manukau neighbourhoods to understand the place and people and how we can fold that into the design brief.
+Stories can help create a sense of belonging and aim to encourage the community to feel safe, connected and at home in the space.”

 Through a series of hui Harko Brown, a specialist in traditional Māori play, was commissioned to infuse māra hūpara designs into the overall playground while collaborating with mana whenua on local traditions and taonga tuku iho (heritage) to influence this process.